Haocheng12/GameAssetEditorTool-/README.md

-Game Asset Editor Tool (C# / .NET)
+# Game Asset Editor Tool (C# / .NET)

-Overview
+## Overview

-This project is a simple desktop tool developed using C# and .NET (WinForms) for creating, editing, and managing game asset data.
+This project is a simple desktop tool developed using **C#** and **.NET (WinForms)** for creating, editing, and managing game asset data.
 It is designed to simulate an internal development tool used in game production pipelines, with a focus on usability and efficient content iteration.

+---

-Features
+## Features

-Load and save asset data from JSON files
+* Load and save asset data from JSON files

-View and edit asset properties (Name, Type, Value, Description)
+* View and edit asset properties (Name, Type, Value, Description)

-Add new assets and delete existing ones
+* Add new assets and delete existing ones

-Input validation to prevent invalid data
+* Input validation to prevent invalid data

-Real-time updates through a user-friendly interface
+* Real-time updates through a user-friendly interface

+---

-Technologies Used
+## Technologies Used

-C#
+* C#

-.NET (WinForms)
+* .NET (WinForms)

-JSON serialization (System.Text.Json)
+* System.Text.Json

+---

-Project Structure
+## Project Structure

-Form1.cs → Main UI and tool logic
+* `Form1.cs` → Main UI and tool logic

-GameItem.cs → Data model for assets
+* `GameItem.cs` → Data model for assets

-items.json → Sample asset data file
+* `items.json` → Sample asset data file

+---

-How to Run
+## How to Run

-Open the solution file (.sln) in Visual Studio
+1. Open the solution file (`.sln`) in Visual Studio

-Build the project
+2. Build the project

-Run the application
+3. Run the application

-Click Load to load sample data
+4. Click **Load** to load sample data

-Select an item to edit its properties
+5. Select an item to edit its properties

-Use Apply to update, Save to persist changes
+6. Use **Apply** to update, **Save** to persist changes

+---

-Purpose
+## Purpose

 The goal of this project is to demonstrate:

-Tools programming skills
+* Tools programming skills

-UI development using .NET
+* UI development using .NET

-Data-driven workflow design
+* Data-driven workflow design

-Consideration for usability and iteration speed
+* Consideration for usability and iteration speed